5-minute-lesson-plan-cy – Ross Morrison McGill (adapted by Colleen Young)

 The BIG Picture?

 I want this to be for the learner not just the context for me or any observer.
-I give my students syllabus references; with GCSE GCSE classes for example I refer to the specification and AQA’s excellent exemplification document which students have access to along with calendars for the year with schemes of learning on our VLE.
+I give my students syllabus references; with GCSE classes for example I refer to the specification and AQA’s excellent exemplification document which students have access to along with calendars for the year with schemes of learning on our VLE.
+Similarly for Advanced Level I refer students to MEI’s very clear specification.

 I want nice clear language here – this should be all about letting the students know what they are doing and why.